A-Z of health

-Sarcoidosis is a rare disease that causes body cells to form into clumps, called granulomas, in the organs of the body (often the lungs and skin).
+Sarcoidosis is a rare condition that causes small patches of red and swollen tissue, called granulomas, to develop in the organs of the body.
+It most often affects the lungs and skin.

-There's no cure for sarcoidosis, but for most people the disease will go away without treatment after a few years.
-Usually, symptoms are not crippling and do not affect everyday life (see Symptoms of sarcoidosis, below).
+There's no cure for sarcoidosis, but the condition often improves without treatment within a few months or years.
+The symptoms are not usually severe and don't tend to affect everyday life.

 Symptoms of sarcoidosis

-It's impossible to predict how sarcoidosis will affect a person, as symptoms can vary widely depending on which organs are affected (it can affect any organ).
+It's impossible to predict how sarcoidosis will affect a person, as the condition can affect any organ and the symptoms vary widely depending on which organs are involved.

-Some people do not have any symptoms at all, and the disease is diagnosed after an X-ray carried out for another reason.
+Some people do not have any symptoms at all, and the condition is diagnosed after an X-ray carried out for another reason.

-But a few people find that their symptoms appear gradually and get worse over time, to the point where they become severely affected.
+A few people find that their symptoms develop gradually and get worse over time, to the point where they become severely affected.
 Lots of granulomas may form in an organ and prevent it from working properly.
-This form of the disease is known as chronic sarcoidosis.
+This is known as chronic sarcoidosis.

-Sarcoidosis usually starts in the lungs, skin and/or lymph nodes (glands).
-Typical symptoms are listed below.
-Someone with sarcoidosis will probably only have a few of these.
+Sarcoidosis most often affects the lungs, skin and/or lymph nodes (glands).
+Some of the typical symptoms are listed below, although someone with sarcoidosis will probably only have a few of these.